 For security reasons you will need to confirm some details so that we can give out the reference numbers to you.
-This should include the post code listed on the report, the telephone number(s) on the report and the item that you reported lost, including that items make, model, description and any serial numbers you included on the report.
+This should include the postcode listed on the report, the telephone number(s) on the report, and the item that you reported lost, including that items make, model, description, and any serial numbers you included in the report.
 Please also include the approximate date the item was report lost on.
 If possible the request should come from the same email address given on the report, or if that is not possible then you should confirm what email address was on the report.

 If sufficient information is provided for us to confirm your identity as the originator of the loss report then we can reply to you with your reference numbers.